 Richard Cork, Art Historian and Critic and contributing author in The Healing Arts

-We were delighted to launch our brand-new book last night at Chelsea and Westminster Hospital, celebrating our pioneering arts and design programme which we have been running for over 25 years.
+In June 2019, we launched our new book at Chelsea and Westminster Hospital, celebrating our pioneering arts and design programme which we have been running for over 25 years.
 By bringing music, performance and the visual arts into the hospital, our art and design programme has created an extraordinary environment and transformed the experience of countless patients, visitors and members of staff.

 The Healing Arts is a collection of essays, which delve into the story of the arts at Chelsea and Westminster Hospital, from the installation of daring sculpture before the hospital opened its doors, to the exciting future of the programme.
 It discusses the impact of our arts programme on patients’ recovery, in some cases shortening their stay or reducing their need for pain medication.
 From drawing to music to creative digital technology, this volume looks at how integrating the arts into the day-to-day life of the hospital has changed its patients’ experience of care.